csdms/bmi/paper/paper.md

-show that a river model transporting sediment can feed a delta model, which distributes the sediment, while `@hoch:2019` show that coupling hydrologic and hydrodynamic models may sharpen inundation estimate in flood modeling.
+show that a river model transporting sediment can feed a delta model, which distributes the sediment, while `@hoch:2019` show that coupling hydrologic and hydrodynamic models may sharpen inundation estimates in flood modeling.

 In software engineering,
 an interface is a named set of functions